Navigating Travel Season: Balancing Adventure, Relaxation, & Budgeting

 High season

 Also known as “tourist season” or “peak season,” high season is the time of year when a destination sees the most visitors.
-This period typically aligns with pleasant weather, school breaks, and the local holiday season.
+In many places, the high season occurs during the summer months.
+This period typically aligns with pleasant weather, school breaks, and local or major holidays.
 Peak season is the busiest time for a local tourism industry, and you can generally expect higher prices to reflect the increased demand.
 Flights may also be more expensive during high season.

 Shoulder season

 Shoulder season falls between the high and low seasons.
-Again, it depends on the place, but fall and spring are common shoulder seasons.
-While the weather may not be as reliably good as during peak season, it’s often still pleasant enough for sightseeing and outdoor activities.
+Again, it depends on the place, but autumn and spring months are common shoulder seasons.
+In the Northern Hemisphere, the spring shoulder season may be from April through May, and in the fall, September and October.
+While the weather may not be as reliably good as during peak season, it’s oftenstill pleasant enough for sightseeing and outdoor activities.
 Traveling during this time usually means fewer crowds and more affordable prices.

 Low season